warmcat/libwebsockets/READMEs/README.tls-sessions.md

 Filling, expiring and consulting the session cache for client connections is performed automatically.

+### tls library differences

+Mbedtls supports clientside session caching in lws, but it does not have a session message arrival callback to synchronize updating the client session cache like openssl does.

+Separately, the session cb in boringssl is reportedly nonfunctional at the moment.

+To solve both cases, lws will schedule a check for the session at +500ms after the tls negotiation completed, and for the case the connection doesn't last 500ms or the server is slow issuing the message, also attempt to update the cache at the time the tls connection object is closing.

 ### Session namespacing in lws

 Internally sessions are referred to by a vhostname.hostname.port tuple.